afafbioinfo/IPANEMAP/README.md

  - How do I specify a different sequence for some specific condition?
 This need arises when minor variants of the original sequence have been probed (eg Mutate-and-Map protocols), and must be used for the sampling.
     - When available, hard constraint files already specify a sequence, which is used instead of the main FASTA file for the sampling.
+ Example: For an RNA file `myRNA.fa` and a condition name of `SHAPE`, the sequence found in a `{HardConstraintsDir}/myRNASHAPE.txt` file, will be used for the sampling instead of the one found in `myRNA.fa`.
     - For reactivity/SHAPE data files, if a FASTA file named `{RNA}{Cond}.fa` is found in either of the condition directories, then its sequence will be used instead of the main FASTA file.
+Example: For an RNA  `rib.fa` and a condition name `1M7`, the sequence found at `{SoftConstraintsDir}/rib1M7.fa` will be used for the sampling instead of the one found in `rib.fa`.